mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 There are a lot of people out there preaching about immutability as the best solution for everything.
 Others say immutability is nothing for enterprise systems or just a big part of the functional programming hype.
-If we google for it, we'll find tons of opinions and articles describing what immutability is In This article we'll focus on the right situations to use it.
+If we google it, we'll find tons of opinions and articles describing what immutability is.
+In This article we'll focus on the right situations to use it in JavaScript.

 The basics
 ---

-Like in a lot of other languages primitives are immutable in JavaScript.
-This means, whenever we change a primitive, we create a new instance of it.
+Like in a lot of other languages, primitives are immutable in JavaScript.
+This means whenever we change a primitive, we create a new instance of it.

 ```js